-Please submit your application materials no later than March 15, 2013 for Fall 2013 admission.
-Applications received after that date will be processed and reviewed on a case-by-case basis.
-We offer admissions on a rolling basis, and most applicants can expect a decision by June 1, 2013.
+Please submit your application materials no later than February 1 for fall admission.
+Applications received after that date will be processed and reviewed on a space-available, case-by-case basis.
+We offer admissions on a rolling basis, and most applicants can expect a decision by June 1.

 See the Applications page for more details about applying.